Robert Gottschalk: Death

-On June 3, 1982 at 9 a.m. police received a phone call from Gottschalk's partner of 2 years, Laos "Ronnie" Chuman.
+On June 3, 1982 at 9 a.m., police received a phone call from Gottschalk's partner of 2 years, Laos "Ronnie" Chuman.
 Police would find Gottschalk's badly beaten body sprawled out in the master bedroom of his Bel-Air mansion.
 Chuman, after making conflicting statements during police questioning, admitted to the killing but claimed self-defense, alleging that he [Chuman] was trying to end the relationship against Gottschalk's wishes when the fight broke out.
 The LA coroner would later testify in pre-trial hearings that Gottschalk suffered at least five blows to the head and 19 stab wounds to the back and chest, while Chuman had only a bruised hand.

 Chuman was ordered to stand trial in November 1982, and was convicted of murder in July 1983.
 He was sentenced to 26 years to life in prison.
 During sentencing, Judge Laurence J. Rittenband of the Santa Monica Superior Court noted Gottschalk had "signed his own death warrant" after discovery was made that his will had been amended 3 weeks prior to his death, leaving 10% of his estate to Chuman.

-Gottschalk was interred in the Westwood Village Memorial Park Cemetery, in Los Angeles.